WICG/attribution-reporting-api/README.md

 ### Multiple impressions for the same conversion (Multi-touch)

 If there are multiple impressions that were clicked and lead to a single conversion, send conversion reports for all of them.

+To provide additional utility, the user-agent can choose to provide additional annotations to each of these reports, attributing credits for the conversion to them individually.
+Attribution models allow for more sophisticated, accurate conversion measurement.

+The default attribution model will be last-click attribution, giving the last-clicked impression for a given conversion event all of the credit.

-To remain flexible, the API sends an `attribution_credit` of value 0 to 100 for all conversion reports associated with a single conversion event.
-The sum of these credits should equal 100.
+To remain flexible, the user-agent sends an `attribution_credit` of value 0 to 100 for all conversion reports associated with a single conversion event.
+This represents the percent of attribution an impression received for a conversion.
+The sum of credits across a set of reports for one conversion event should equal 100.

-The default attribution model will give the last-clicked impression the full attribution_credit.

 There are many possible alternatives to this, like providing a choice of rules-based attribution models.
 However, it